olets/zsh-transient-prompt/docs/index.md

 ![zsh-transient-prompt splash card](/zsh-transient-prompt-card.jpg)

-**zsh-transient-prompt**: Add a transient prompt to your zsh command line.

-Use it as your theme.
-Or to add transient prompt support to an existing theme (implementation complexity will depend on the existing theme).
+**zsh-transient-prompt**: Add a transient prompt to your zsh command line — that is, make your current prompt different from past prompts.
+For example, past prompts might not need to show as much contextual information.
+Or you might want to put past commands on their own line, instead of prefixed by a prompt, for easy of selecting and copying.

 <!-- > &nbsp;
 >